 This state-of-the-art technology allows surgeons to perform complex surgery through keyhole incisions, thereby reducing morbidity and hospital stay when compared to conventional open surgery.
 Although widely available in the private hospital sector across Australia, Peter Mac is one of the few public hospitals in Australia to offer robotic surgery.
-We have an internationally-recognised robotic surgery program with many presentations, publications, and media contributions from our team of leading robotic surgeons.
+We have an internationally-recognised robotic surgery program with many academic presentations, publications, grants, and media contributions from our team of leading robotic surgeons.

 What is robotic surgery?

 Commonly referred to as a ‘robot’, the da Vinci® Xi surgical system is a surgical system which facilitates complex laparoscopic (or “keyhole”) surgical procedures.
 It is not capable of independent movement but responds to the surgeon’s commands via an advanced remote-control system.

 The surgeon sits at one of two consoles in the corner of the operating theatre, viewing live 3-D images of the patient’s inner anatomy.
 The robot is positioned over the patient, deploying its telescope and instruments deep inside the body through very small incisions.
 Using hand and foot controls, the surgeon manipulates the camera system and miniature instruments deep inside the patient’s body, allowing extremely precise and delicate surgery to be performed through tiny incisions.

 What can robotic surgery be used for?